Peter Bogdanovich, the Oscar-nominated director of 'The Last Picture Show,' dead at 82 - KESQ

 He was 82.

-Bogdanovich died of natural causes at his home in Los Angeles, his daughter told The Hollywood Reporter.
+Bogdanovich died of natural causes at his home in Los Angeles, his daughter told The Hollywood Reporter, which his agent later confirmed to CNN.

-CNN has reached out to representatives for both Peter and Antonia Bogdanovich.

 A renowned film historian, Bogdanovich was writing about movies when he made the leap into directing, moving to Los Angeles in the 1960s and receiving his break from producer Roger Corman.